jayshah19949596/Extended-Kalman-Filter/README.md

    - Defines the `Predict()` function of `KalmanFilter` class
    - Defines the `UpdateEKF()` function of `KalmanFilter` class
    - Defines the `Update()` function of `KalmanFilter` class
-   - The above function implements the actual calcualtions of the kalman filter
+   - The above functions implements the actual calcualtions of the kalman filter

 4] [tools.cpp](https://github.com/jayshah19949596/Extended-Kalman-Filter/blob/master/src/tools.cpp)
    - Defines the function `CalculateRMSE()` function of class `Tools` to calculate RMSE